Corrado-possieri/OutputInjection/README.md

 y = x_1,

-a minimal working example is
+into LIS form, a minimal working example is

 R = QQ[x_1,x_2];